ZenyaIse/Cities-Skylines-Total-Autobudget/README.md

 - Healthcare and Deathcare
 - Education
 - Police
-- Fire service
+- Fire service and Disaster response
-- Road maintenance and snow dumps
+- Road maintenance and Snow dumps
 - Taxi

 How to enable or disable autobudget?